-2. Put the gearshift in P (Park), turn off all accessories and start the engine.
+2. Put the gearshift in P (Park) (automatic transaxle) or the neutral position (manual transaxle), turn off all accessories and start the engine.

 - 3. Run the engine until it reaches normal operating temperature. - 4.
 Allow the engine to idle for at least one minute. - 5.
 Turn the A/C on and allow the engine to idle for at least one minute. - 6.
 Drive the vehicle to complete the relearning process. - The vehicle may need to be driven 10 miles (16 km) or more to relearn the idle and fuel trim strategy. - If you do not allow the engine to relearn its idle trim, the idle quality of your vehicle may be adversely affected until the idle trim is eventually relearned.